duncanbradley/dot-plots-axes/README.md

 7. Enter `rstudio` as the username and `password` as the password.
 8. Open `dot-plots-axes.qmd` and press Render to generate `dot-plots-axes.pdf`

-Note: Computationally intensive statistical models have been saved in `dot-plots-axes_cache`.
+Note: Computationally intensive statistical models have been saved in `dot-plots-axes_cache/pdf`.
 To speed-up rendering, these cached models are loaded instead of executing the code that generated them.
 To generate models from scratch, change the `eval_models` parameter in line 5 to `true`.